mttcrn/CSE-notes/computer-security-challenges/binary-challenges.md

 ## Mission2: Muda

 The vulnerability is a buffer overflow.
-We have a buffer of 256bit, that is checked for the presence of "0x0b" or "0x05" (respectively execve and open).&#x20;
+We have a buffer of 256bit, that is checked for the presence of "0x0b" or "0x05" (respectively execve and open).

-The idea is to use a shellcode that open a privileged shell that does not use the previous commands.&#x20;
+The idea is to use a shellcode that open a privileged shell that does not use the previous commands.

 ## Mission3: ret2thefuture

-## Mission4: Darkroom&#x20;
+## Mission4: Darkroom

-It is a reverse engineering challenge: the source code is not provided.&#x20;
+It is a reverse engineering challenge: the source code is not provided.

-## Mission5: 90s&#x20;
+## Mission5: 90s

 ## Mission6: Endianness Problem